dylanhan99/rdxgraphics/README.md

 - EntityManager.h/cpp wraps around EnTT interface.

 Graphics (Graphics/):
+- An instance based graphics system.
 - Wrapper classes around VAO/VBO (Object.h), FBO (RenderPass.h), Shaders (Shader.h), UBO (UniformBuffer.h)
 - Usage can mainly be seen in ECS/Systems/RenderSystem.*
 - This engine does multi-pass rendering, it requires one set of "main" shaders for our standard rendering, and another set of "screen" shaders to combine the results of each pass into the output we see.
+- Object creation (Object.h usage) found in RenderSystem.cpp [457], RenderSystem::CreateShapes()
+> Objects refer to meshes such as Sphere, Cube, Line, etc.
+> These meshes are reused both in regular rendering, and debug wireframes.
+> The data submitted to GPU can be seen in RenderSystem::Draw, find multiple ".Submit".
+These specialy submitted data are the instanced data.

+Collision (ECS/Systems/CollisionSystem.\*):
+- The other bulk of the rubrics are here
+- Using a naive O(n^2) double for-loop to check collisions.
+This will be improved during upcoming BVH project.
+- Each test stated by the rubric can be found in each CollisionSystem::CheckCollision function overload.

 GSM/GUI (GSM/, GUI/):
 - Wrappers around "scripting" and ImGUI windows respectively.